GERD (Gastro-Esophageal Reflux Disease)

 - A dry cough

 - Trouble swallowing

 A hoarseness or change in the voice may also be a symptom of GERD.

-During a esophagogastroduodenoscopy, also known as an EGD, a thin tube, with a camera, is inserted and threaded to the esophagus.
-The lining of the esophagus, stomach and duodenum are visually examined for inflammation, lesions or breaks in the lining.
+During an esophagogastroduodenoscopy, also known as an EGD, a thin tube, with a camera, is inserted and threaded to the esophagus.
+The lining of the esophagus, stomach, and duodenum are visually examined for inflammation, lesions or breaks in the lining.
 A sample of tissue may be taken for biopsy.

 A thin tube is inserted through the nose or mouth into the esophagus.
 The tube has a sensor that measures the levels of acid in the esophagus.
 The tube is connected to a recorder at the waist that records episodes of reflux from the sensor over a 24 hour period.
 Since most people have mild amounts of acid reflux, the results of this test are not always accurate.
 This test can also be used to determine why treatment has been ineffective or if GERD has been diagnosed incorrectly.